Posted Price versus Hybrid Mechanisms in Freight Transportation Marketplaces

 \ABSTRACT{ We consider a freight platform that serves as an intermediary between shippers and carriers in a truckload transportation network.
-The platform's objective is to design a mechanism that determines prices for shippers and payments to carriers, as well as how carriers are matched to loads to be transported, to maximize its long-run average profit.
-We analyze three types of carrier-side mechanisms commonly used by freight platforms: posted price, auction, and a hybrid mechanism where carriers can either book loads at posted prices or submit their bids.
+The platform's objective is to design a policy that determines prices for shippers and payments to carriers, as well as how carriers are matched to loads to be transported, to maximize its long-run average profit. \rr{We propose a two-stage decision framework to model carriers' load choice behavior, where carriers choose a lane according to the multinomial logit (MNL) model based on the platform's posted price in the first stage and book a load in the second stage.
+We analyze two types of carrier-side mechanisms commonly used by freight platforms: a posted price mechanism and a hybrid mechanism where carriers can either book loads at posted price or submit their bids in an auction}.
 The proposed mechanisms are constructed using a fluid approximation model to incorporate carrier interactions in the freight network.
-We show that the auction mechanism has higher expected profits than the hybrid mechanism, which in turn has higher profits than the posted price mechanism.
-Thus, the hybrid mechanism achieves a trade-off between platform profit and carrier waiting time.
+We show that \rr{the hybrid mechanism has higher profits than the posted price mechanism}.
 We prove tight bounds between these mechanisms for varying market sizes.
 The findings are validated through a numerical simulation using industry data from the U.S. freight market.

 }

 \KEYWORDS{online platforms, revenue management, mechanism design, freight transportation}